dynamicsamic/DevNotes/DevNotes/Python.md

 # Now you are able to do this
 cli.parse_arguments(['value', '-a', '--d', 'optional']) # the -args option will receive ['-a', '--d', 'optional']

+# To add multiline formatting to description or usage use `RawTextHelpFormatter`
+from argparse import ArgumentParser, RawTextHelpFormatter cli = ArgumentParser(
+	description="Some long description",
+	formatter_class=RawTextHelpFormatter
+)
 ```
 ---
 #### `uv` dependency tool